ZakariaHossain56/Data-Structures-and-Algorithms/Sorting Algorithms/Quick Sort/quick_sort.md

 <p align="center"><img src="quick_sort_complexity.png" width="450" height="220"></p>

 ### Q&A
 Q1.
-Which of the following can improve Quick Sort’s performance in the worst case?
+Which of the following can improve Quick Sort’s performance in the worst case?<br>
 a.
-Randomized pivot selection
+Randomized pivot selection<br>
 b.
-Always choosing the first element as the pivot
+Always choosing the first element as the pivot<br>
 c.
-Sorting a sorted array
+Sorting a sorted array<br>
 d.
-Using a stack-based approach
+Using a stack-based approach<br>
-	Answer:
-	a. **Randomized pivot selection**
+Answer: a. **Randomized pivot selection**

 Q2.
-What is the primary advantage of Quick Sort over Merge Sort?
+What is the primary advantage of Quick Sort over Merge Sort?<br>
 a.
-Stability
+Stability<br>
 b.
-Worst-case performance
+Worst-case performance<br>
 c.
-Space efficiency
+Space efficiency<br>
 d.
-Simplicity of implementation
+Simplicity of implementation<br>
-	Answer:
-	c. **Space efficiency**
+Answer: c. **Space efficiency**

 Q3.
-In Quick Sort, if the pivot divides the array into two equal halves at every step, the depth of recursion will be:
+In Quick Sort, if the pivot divides the array into two equal halves at every step, the depth of recursion will be:<br>
 a.
-O(n)
+O(n)<br>
 b.
-O(log n)
+O(log n)<br>
 c.
-O(n²)
+O(n²)<br>
 d.
-O(1)
-	Answer:
+O(1)<br>
-	b. **O(log n)**
+Answer: b. **O(log n)**

 Q4.
-Which of the following modifications is NOT used to optimize Quick Sort?
+Which of the following modifications is NOT used to optimize Quick Sort?<br>
 a.
-Median-of-three pivot selection
+Median-of-three pivot selection<br>
 b.
-Switching to Insertion Sort for small subarrays
+Switching to Insertion Sort for small subarrays<br>
 c.
-Randomized pivot selection
+Randomized pivot selection<br>
 d.
-Using an auxiliary array for partitioning
+Using an auxiliary array for partitioning<br>
-	Answer:
-	d. **Using an auxiliary array for partitioning**
+Answer: d. **Using an auxiliary array for partitioning**

 Q5.
-Quick Sort is typically implemented:
+Quick Sort is typically implemented:<br>
 a.
-Iteratively using a stack
+Iteratively using a stack<br>
 b.
-Recursively
+Recursively<br>
 c.
-Both iteratively and recursively
+Both iteratively and recursively<br>
 d.
-Using only a loop
+Using only a loop<br>
-	Answer:
-	c. **Both iteratively and recursively**
+Answer: c. **Both iteratively and recursively**

 Q6.
-If Quick Sort is implemented using a loop instead of recursion, what is used to simulate the recursive calls?
+If Quick Sort is implemented using a loop instead of recursion, what is used to simulate the recursive calls?<br>
 a.
-Queue
+Queue<br>
 b.
-Array
+Array<br>
 c.
-Stack
+Stack<br>
 d.
-Linked List
+Linked List<br>
-	Answer:
-	c. **Stack**
+Answer: c. **Stack**

 Q7.
 Why is Quick Sort generally faster than other sorting algorithms in practical scenarios?
 a.
-It always uses O(1) space
+It always uses O(1) space<br>
 b.
-It avoids recursion
+It avoids recursion<br>
 c.
-It has better cache performance due to in-place sorting
+It has better cache performance due to in-place sorting<br>
 d.
-It does not use pivot selection
+It does not use pivot selection<br>
-	Answer:
-	c. **It has better cache performance due to in-place sorting**
+Answer: c. **It has better cache performance due to in-place sorting**

 Q8.
-What happens in Quick Sort when all elements in the array are identical?
+What happens in Quick Sort when all elements in the array are identical?<br>
 a.
-Best-case time complexity is achieved
+Best-case time complexity is achieved<br>
 b.
-Average-case time complexity is achieved
+Average-case time complexity is achieved<br>
 c.
-Worst-case time complexity is achieved
+Worst-case time complexity is achieved<br>
 d.
-Time complexity is O(1)
+Time complexity is O(1)<br>
-	Answer:
-	c. **Worst-case time complexity is achieved**
+Answer: c. **Worst-case time complexity is achieved**

 Q9.
-Quick Sort’s performance can be improved by:
+Quick Sort’s performance can be improved by:<br>
 a.
-Choosing the largest element as the pivot
+Choosing the largest element as the pivot<br>
 b.
-Sorting an already sorted array
+Sorting an already sorted array<br>
 c.
-Choosing the median-of-three as the pivot
+Choosing the median-of-three as the pivot<br>
 d.
-Reducing the number of comparisons
+Reducing the number of comparisons<br>
-	Answer:
-	c. **Choosing the median-of-three as the pivot**
+Answer: c. **Choosing the median-of-three as the pivot**

 Q10.
-Which of the following is true about the partitioning step in Quick Sort?
+Which of the following is true about the partitioning step in Quick Sort?<br>
 a.
-The pivot is always placed at the first position of the array.
+The pivot is always placed at the first position of the array.<br>
 b.
-The pivot element is placed in its final sorted position.
+The pivot element is placed in its final sorted position.<br>
 c.
-The pivot is not included in the partitioned subarrays.
+The pivot is not included in the partitioned subarrays.<br>
 d.
-The partitioning step merges two sorted arrays.
+The partitioning step merges two sorted arrays.<br>
-	Answer:
-	b. **The pivot element is placed in its final sorted position.**
+Answer: b. **The pivot element is placed in its final sorted position.**